-1. Bold retro-style kitchen
+1. A bold retro-style kitchen

 This 1960s-inspired kitchen in Doncaster features high-shine orange and grey units, combined with retro patterned tiles.
 Pops of black help to link the kitchen and dining areas, while white Silestone work surfaces are durable and help to tie the look together.

-2. Redesigned coastal townhouse
+2. Redesigned coastal townhouse kitchen

 Black is a brilliant tone to use if you want to make other colours stand our.
-This modern space, with its blue feature wall is striking with a clean, dark island sitting in front of the vibrant aqua wall.
+This modern space, with its blue feature wall, is striking with a clean, dark kitchen island sitting in front of the vibrant aqua wall.
 Texture is introduced through the floorboards, and the rest of the scheme is kept simple and white.

-3. Geometric kitchen tiles
+3. Add colour with kitchen tiles

 The striking blue geometric tiles add a stripe of colour across this otherwise neutral design.
 Pale wood and white walls contrast the bold colours used for the units and the appliances on the stainless steel worktop add further interest.

 Patterned tiles are a brilliant way to add a splash of colour to a room.
 This colourful space contrasts textured wooden units against the geometric patterns of the tiled splashback.
-To create further contrast, the island, pots and various other details are a deep, vibrant red.
+To create further contrast, the kitchen island, pots and various other details are a deep, vibrant red.

-5. Retro blue kitchen
+5. A retro blue kitchen

-6. Combining deep grey and brass
+6. Combining deep grey and brass in a country kitchen

 Deep grey and open shelving are two key trends for kitchens at the moment, and this space in Tunbridge Wells features both.
 This kitchen – by Woodwork Kitchens – successfully combines both traditional elements, such as the marble worktops, with contemporary touches, like the brass tap and handles, to create a timeless look.